|

 Lyon also published material on tamarinds, sugar cane, cacao, coconuts

-and jute (ref.
-Pentachaeta
+and jute. ( Pentachaeta

 lyonii, Phacelia lyonii, Prunus